 - 1. If the Department in complying with a court order prohibits you from performing work, the resulting delay is a suspension related to your performance, unless the Department terminates the Contract. - 2.
 If a court order other than an order to show cause or the final judgment in the action prohibits the Department from requiring you to perform work, the Department may delete the prohibited work or terminate the Contract.

-7-1.07B Seal Coat Claims
+7-1.07C Claims

-This section applies to seal coat projects.
-Pay for claims for personal property damage caused by screening and bituminous binder.
-Seal coat claims are limited to:
+This section applies to non-seal coat projects which involve asphalt concrete paving.
+Pay for claims for personal property damage caused by your work.
+Claims are limited to: